-Age ratio, or indifferently recruit proportion, is commonly used to describe the renewal capacity of a waterfowl population and to track the evolution of its productivity (Bellrose, 1980; Robertson, 2008; Rodway et al., 2015; C. M. Smith et al., 2001; Zimmerman et al., 2010).
-The recruitment rate is however a better indicator than the age ratio, the latter having only the advantage to be more directly accessible.
-Indeed, the age ratio/recruit proportion does not account for the dynamics of the population and reflects the population productivity only if the population growth is steady.
+Age ratio, or indifferently recruit proportion, is commonly used to describe the renewal capacity of a waterfowl population and to track the changes of its productivity (Bellrose, 1980; Robertson, 2008; Rodway et al., 2015; C. M. Smith et al., 2001; Zimmerman et al., 2010).
+Recruitment rate is however a better indicator than age ratio, the latter only having the advantage of being more directly accessible.
+Indeed, the age ratio/recruit proportion does not account for the dynamics of the population and reflects the population productivity only if population growth is steady.
 For instance, for a breeding population of 100 individuals reaching the next year 100 individuals and then 60 individuals the second year, a 1:1 age ratio, or a 50% recruit proportion, for both years reflects actually a strong decrease of the recruitment rate, respectively 0.5 recruits per breeder and 0.3 recruits per breeder.
 This demonstrates that the age ratio/recruit proportion suffers from caveats that can be misleading for a manager.
-According to Blums & Clark (2004), the recruitment for diving ducks is not related to the fecundity, but depends mostly on the juvenile survival, the other component of the recruitment that is mostly driven by the weather conditions.
-Studies on other birds also conclude of the poor correlation between fecundity and recruitment (e.g. Murray, 2000).
+According to Blums & Clark (2004), recruitment for diving ducks is not related to fecundity, but depends mostly on juvenile survival, the other component of recruitment that is mostly driven by weather conditions.
+Studies on other birds also conclude about the poor correlation between fecundity and recruitment (e.g. Murray, 2000).
 Fecundity alone does not provide all knowledge that is required for a manager to understand the dynamics of a population.

-Adult survival and recruitment rate equally influence the growth rate variability of the studied ruddy duck populations, but the relative variability of the adult survival is more than three times smaller than the recruitment rate.
-This observation is in line with the demographic buffering, or canalization hypothesis, on the adult survival parameter (Gaillard & Yoccoz, 2003; Lenzi et al., 2021).
-Arnold (2018) even demonstrates that the recruitment rate can be the most influencing factor on the population growth in some waterfowl species.
-Population management in waterfowl cannot neglect a careful monitoring of the recruitment rate, even if this parameter might be more difficult to track compared to the adult survival.
-A drop in the recruitment rate points out that a population renewal is affected but does show the causation.
-It is however a signal that intermediate life stages before recruitment must be investigated to provide a diagnostic on the changes of the environment conditions that have affected the recruitment rate.
+Adult survival and recruitment rate equally influence the growth rate variability of the studied ruddy duck populations, but the relative variability of adult survival is more than three times smaller than recruitment rate.
+This observation is in line with the demographic buffering, or canalization hypothesis, on adult survival parameter (Gaillard & Yoccoz, 2003; Lenzi et al., 2021).
+Arnold (2018) even demonstrates that recruitment rate can be the most influencing factor on the population growth in some waterfowl species.
+Population management in waterfowl cannot neglect a careful monitoring of recruitment rate, even if this parameter might be more difficult to track compared to adult survival.
+A drop in the recruitment rate points out that a population renewal is affected but does not show the causation.
+It is however a signal that intermediate life stages before recruitment must be investigated to provide a diagnostic on the changes of the environment conditions that have affected recruitment rate.